SahibAliyev5/email-spam-classifier/README.md

 Email Spam Classifier is a beginner-friendly Natural Language Processing (NLP) project that classifies email messages as either **spam** or **not spam** using classical machine learning models.

-The project uses text vectorization techniques such as **TF-IDF** and **binary bag-of-words**, then compares several supervised learning algorithms for spam detection.
+The project does not use LLM APIs or deep learning.
+Instead, it uses traditional NLP techniques such as **TF-IDF**, **binary bag-of-words**, and supervised machine learning classifiers.

 ## Project Overview

-The goal of this project is to build a practical machine learning pipeline for email spam classification without using LLM APIs or deep learning models.
+The goal of this project is to build a practical spam detection pipeline using Python and scikit-learn.

 The pipeline follows this process: